 The check helps you to identify such queues.
 On the results screen, under Queues that are not used by any of the deployed integration flows, all queues, that are not used in any of the deployed integration flows are listed.
 In addition, the number of messages within this queue is shown.

 Selecting the queue opens the respective queue in the Message Queues monitor.
 There, you can check the messages, download them, if required, and delete the queue.

 Important: If there are still messages available in the queue, be sure toy check with the scenario owners whether the queue (and all its messages) is still needed or whether it can be deleted.
 It could be that the consuming flow has just been undeployed and will be deployed again to process the messages.

-Look-Ahead: Unreferenced queues without messages will be deleted automatically in future.
-The blog will be updated with details as soon as this feature is active.
-Unreferenced queues tat still contain messages will not be deleted automatically, however, as it would mean data loss.
+Look-Ahead: Unreferenced queues without messages will be deleted automatically after the May-13-2018 update.
+Unreferenced queues that still contain messages will not be deleted automatically, however, as it would mean data loss.

 The second category, Queues that are referenced by deployed integration flows, but do not exist, lists the integration flows using the JMS or AS2 adapter deployed on the tenant, for which the configured queue is missing.
 This can happen, for example, if someone has manually deleted the queue in the Message Queues monitor.

 The result screen shows the queues that are missing together with the link to the respective integration flow that uses this queue.

 Selecting the link to the integration flow opens the integration flow in read only mode, to enable you to check the scenario using the queue.